Skip to content

 • Whether the published hostname resolves to the correct address

-Before publishing the public interface:
+Before publishing the public API (or a dashboard built on it):

-• Confirm public content is accurate.
+• Confirm published data is accurate.

 • Confirm admin routes are not exposed unintentionally.